Kumba gives nod to UHDMS in R7.6bn commissioning plan - Miningmx

 The technology also reduces the mining cut-off grade – separating economic or payable ore from waste – to 40% from 48% at present.
 This will result in 15 million tons of less waste and help lower the cost of mining.

-“This major investment is also a clear demonstration of our long-term commitment to South African mining and to our host communities in the Northern Cape,” said Zikala.
+“This major investment is also a clear demonstration of our long-term commitment to South African mining and to our host communities in the Northern Cape,” said Zikalala

 It also helps by small degrees Anglo American’s cause as it seeks to deliver on a restructuring strategy.
 As part of the strategy, it needs to maximise margins from the assets it intends to keep which includes Kumba.